mokripat/LOG8505E_Deliverable/report/report.md

 Secondly, the list of used OML keywords to define constraints of the meta-model is as follows:
 - functional - can have a maximum one value per instance (constraint for relations)
-- domain - constraint for type of scalar property
+- domain - constraint for type that scalar property belongs to
 - range - constraint for range of values that scalar property can have
 - restricts (to exactly, to min) - constraint how many instances of scalar property can type have